 On the surface, it sounded simple enough.
-But I had much more trouble providing an answer than I imagined.
-Success is one of those areas that can have different definitions and, frankly, I didn’t have a clear picture of it in my head.
+But I had much more trouble providing an answer than anticipated.
+Success can have different definitions.
+Frankly, I didn’t have a clear picture of it in my head.
 In my state of confusion, I flubbed the answer.

-Subjective as it may be, what constitutes a successful project, and, how do you explain it?
+That got me thinking.
+Subjective as it may be, what constitutes a successful project?
+And how do you effectively explain it?

 A project could theoretically be successful for any number of reasons.
-You might consider the amount of money you made, the prestige of the client, the existence of a specific technical or design element you created and so on.
+You might consider the amount of money you made, the prestige of the client, or the existence of a specific technical or design element you created.

-For instance, I’ve been especially proud of some WordPress websites I’d built that included some sort of customization that I didn’t think I was capable of.
-So, I can chalk that up into the categories of personal success and technological achievement.
+For instance, I’m proud of some WordPress websites I’d built that included some sort of customization.
+Especially when they include features that I didn’t think I was capable of.
+Thus, I can chalk them up into the categories of personal success and technological achievement.

-But, do clients really care about that particular aspect of things?
+But do clients even care about those aspects?
 Sure, they want their website to perform certain functions.
-But it seems like most wouldn’t really think about what goes into the technical side of things – they hire us to take care of that for them.
+But it seems like most wouldn’t think about what goes into the technical side of things.
+They simply hire us to take care of that for them.

-When I look back at my debacle from a distance, I have a hard time believing that any client is going to focus on a designer’s personal achievements as a measure of a project’s success.
+I have a hard time believing that any client is going to focus on a designer’s achievements as a measure of a project’s success.
 That’s not to say that the things we high-five ourselves for don’t have meaning – they do.
-But my little PHP breakthrough doesn’t necessarily have the same gravitas for a client as it would for me.
+But my little PHP breakthrough doesn’t necessarily have the same gravitas for a client.

-This can be a little tricky – especially for freelancers who don’t necessarily have time for in-depth analysis.
-Plus, you certainly don’t want to explicitly show an outsider any sensitive data, such as a Google Analytics report.
+This can be tricky – especially if you don’t have detailed case studies to share.
+And you certainly don’t want to explicitly show an outsider any sensitive data, such as a Google Analytics report.

-You could then explain that you used WooCommerce and some nifty extensions to create that loyalty program, while also customizing the WordPress back-end to allow for some client-specific layout options.
+You could then explain that you used WooCommerce and some nifty extensions to create that loyalty program.
+In addition, you also customized the WordPress back-end to allow for some client-specific layout options.
 Finally, you provided training and support to ensure that every process can be done as efficiently as possible.

 All of the sudden, this project is sounding like a success.
-And, the technical achievements you made do get to play a role.
-You did x, y and z to help a client with their stated goals.
+And the technical achievements you made do play a role.
+You did x, y, and z to help a client with their stated goals.
 Perhaps you can even list this client as a reference (just ask them first).

 Highlight Successful Projects in a Way That Impacts Clients

-One thing worth remembering is that, as designers and developers, our idea of a successful project may not be the same as what a prospective client may think.
-So, what makes for a great WordCamp talk designed for other professionals isn’t necessarily relevant to the people we’re trying to sell our services to.
+It’s worth remembering that, as designers and developers, our idea of a successful project may not be the same as a prospective client’s.
+Thus, what makes for a great conference talk isn’t necessarily relevant to the people we’re trying to sell our services to.

 But part of being a good web designer is in how we communicate with clients.
 It’s about understanding what’s important to them and, just as crucial, showing them that we understand.
-Running through all of the technical jargon that went into building your latest site may work in some instances, but will fall flat more often than not.
+Repeating all the technical jargon that went into building your latest site may work in some instances, but will usually fall flat.

-Hopefully, the next time I’m asked about my most successful projects, I’ll be prepared to explain my client’s goals and how I helped to make them a reality.
+Hopefully, the next time I’m asked about my most successful projects, I’ll be prepared to explain my client’s goals.
+From there, I can describe how I helped to make them a reality.
 Or, it may end up like my eighth-grade geography test in that, while I studied hard, I froze when it came to the moment of truth.